 Salmonella outbreak in B.C. linked to U.S. red onions

-The federal government is warning of an outbreak of salmonella that is linked to red onions imported from the U.S. (iStock)
+This summer the federal government warned Canadian about an outbreak of salmonella linked to red onions imported from the U.S. (iStock)

 VICTORIA -- Health officials are warning residents of western and central Canada of a salmonella outbreak that has been linked to red onions imported from the United States.